browserengineering/book/book/forms.md

 ::: {.quirk}
 A note about debugging servers.
-If a server crashes with a connection open on some port, the computer at the other end won\'t be informed.
-Your OS therefore prevents the port from being reused for a few seconds, because the other computer might send more data, and that data would go to the wrong process if the port were reused.
-So if you crash your server after binding to a port, you might need to wait a little bit to restart it---about a minute, though it depends on your OS---or you\'ll get errors about addresses being in use.
+If a server crashes with a connection open on some port, your OS prevents the port from being reused[^why-wait] for a few seconds.
+So if your server crashes, you might need to wait about a minute before you restart it, or you\'ll get errors about addresses being in use.
 :::

+[^why-wait]: When your process crashes, the computer on the end of the
+    connection won't be informed immediately; if some other process opens the same port, it could receive data means for the old, now-dead process.

 Now, we tell the socket we\'re ready to accept connections: